staceybailey/cc17-webhooks/README.md

-test 2.  guessing missing ACLs in target table. and now using the proper variable name with a workflow in place as well
+test 2.  guessing missing ACLs in target table. and now using the proper variable name with a workflow in place as well why can I not do that properly the first time?